julienschmidt/httprouter/README.md

 As you can see, `:name` is a *named parameter*.
 The values are accessible via `httprouter.Params`, which is just a slice of `httprouter.Param`s.
 You can get the value of a parameter either by its index in the slice, or by using the `ByName(name)` method: `:name` can be retrieved by `ByName("name")`.

+**Note:** Since go 1.7 you may also access named parameters from `request.Context` if you're using the `http.Handler` api.
+See more below under `Why doesn't this work with http.Handler?`.

 Named parameters only match a single path segment:

 ```